Surface-Enhanced Raman Spectroscopy (SERS) Substrates

 • Monitoring Chemical Processes at Production Sites

 Raman scattering is a rather rare event and occurs for only about 1 in 1 million exciting photons.
 Therefore, it is typically necessary to excite the sample with a high-power light source.
 SERS is a technique that can enhance the Raman scattering of a sample by using a metal surface as a sample substrate.
 There are two primary mechanisms that cause this enhancement.
 The first is an electric field enhancement, which is created by the excitation of localized surface plasmons.
 When molecules under interrogation are within the presence of this electric field, the probability of Raman scattering increases greatly.
 The second mechanism is a chemical enhancement due to inter- and intra- molecular charge transfer between the metal and molecule of interest.
 This makes SERS a non-destructive, highly sensitive technique that can be used to measure extremely low sample concentrations with significantly lower incident laser power in comparison to a standard Raman measurement.
+For further details on using SERS substrates for commercial applications, please see the Webinar tab.

 Usage, Handling, and Care